National Commission for Allied and Healthcare Professions

-The National Commission for Allied and Healthcare Professions (NCAHP) is the Indian regulatory body for allied and healthcare professionals (AHP).
-It covers all AHP who were not covered under National Medical Commission, Dental Council of India, Indian Nursing Council, Pharmacy Council of India, Rehabilitation Council of India (RCI) etc till 2021 and groups all into ten categories with power to regulate education and professionals of all ten categories.
-The NCAHP official website was launched on 29 October 2025.
+The National Commission for Allied and Healthcare Professions (NCAHP) is the Indian regulatory body for allied and healthcare professionals (A&HP).
+It covers all Allied health professionals and healthcare professionals who were not covered under National Medical Commission, Dental Council of India, Indian Nursing Council, Pharmacy Council of India, Rehabilitation Council of India (RCI) etc till 2021 and groups all into ten categories with power to regulate education and professionals of all ten categories.
+The NCAHP official website was launched on 29 October 2024.

+Implementation

+In March 2026, India House submitted a report, 'Strengthening Allied & Healthcare Capacity', to the MoH&FW and NCAHP.
+The report discussed implementation challenges in allied and healthcare reforms, including registration pathways, university alignment, and clinical training infrastructure.

 Ten recognised categories

 The National Commission for Allied and Healthcare Professions Act, 2021 defined (Note:

 (c) "allied and healthcare professional" means any allied health professional or healthcare professional under this Act;

 (d) "allied health professional" includes an associate, technician or technologist who is trained to perform any technical and practical task to support diagnosis and treatment of illness, disease, injury or impairment, and to support implementation of any healthcare treatment and referral plan recommended by a medical, nursing or any other healthcare professional, and who has obtained any qualification of diploma or degree under this Act, the duration of which shall not be less than two thousand hours spread over a period of two years to four years divided into specific semesters;